ColasGael/DeepClimb/README.md

 To activate the environment:
 `conda activate deepclimb`

-If you want to use Jupyter notebooks on the VM, you need to do this one time set-up.
+If you want to use Jupyter notebooks on a remote machine (VM), you need to do this one time set-up.
 After you SSH into the VM for the first time, you need to run the following commands in your home directory:

 ```